Diagnosis in Traditional Chinese Medicine | TCM

 One of the core ideas in TCM is that the interior of a human being is related to the exterior, and the exterior to the interior.
 Thus, pathological changes inside the human body are reflected externally as irregularities of complexion, spirit, appearance of the tongue, pulse rate, smells, and so on.

 TCM doctors refer to this as “determining the internal disturbance by observing external signs.”
-Another technique of diagnosis originates from the idea that if changes happen in the organs or any part of the body, a tender point would appear in the corresponding acupuncture pressure point on the meridians.
+Another technique of diagnosis originates from the idea that if changes happen in the organs or any part of the body, a tender point would appear in the corresponding acupuncture pressure point on the TCM Meridians (Energy Channels).
 Hence, if one can discern this tender or sensitive point, one can know what internal organ or part of the body has health issues.

 Although the above may seem rather easy, the hard part is to interpret the data gathered.
-Here, a rather large and complex number of TCM principles are taken into consideration, such as Yin-Yang, Hot-Cold, Excess-Deficiency, the Five Elements, the Zang-Fu organs, Pathogenic Factors (environment), and the meridians, to name some of the key principles.
+Here, a rather large and complex number of TCM principles are taken into consideration, such as Yin-Yang, Hot-Cold, Excess-Deficiency, the Five Elements, the Zang-Fu organs, pathogenic factors (environmental influences), and the Qi Meridians, to name some of the key principles.